 - PieSync's DEFAULT FIELD MAPPING shows you those default fields we will always keep in sync and details how we mapped them between the two apps you have connected.
 You cannot change these fields.

-In the CUSTOMIZABLE FIELD MAPPING, you'll be able to map fields stored in your apps that we didn't find logical counterparts for.
+- In the CUSTOMIZABLE FIELD MAPPING, you'll be able to map fields stored in your apps that we didn't find logical counterparts for.
 This includes default fields as well as custom fields.
 The customizable field mapping is set up and shown in the white part below the default field mapping in the configuration.
-You can add an unlimited amount of mappings and remove, enable/disable them anytime (Why is my connection not showing the option to create customizable field mappings?)
+You can add an unlimited amount of mappings and remove, enable/disable them anytime.

 3.5) Start syncing!